travelgateX/documentation-site/content/travelgatex/release-notes/breaking-changes.md

 ### 2019-04-03
 {{% release-notes-container type="d"%}}
 - Deprecated `cache` from `OperationDetailed`.
 Reason: Added new field trafficType..
 Expected removal on 2019-07-02 .
+- Deprecated `time` from `StatsInfo`.
+Reason: Added new fields averageTime and totalTime..
+Expected removal on 2019-07-02 .
 {{% / release-notes-container %}}
 ### 2019-02-12
 {{% release-notes-container type="r"%}}